GSV-index for holomorphic Pfaff Systems: Preliminaries

-Given a point $x\in \CCC$, let $f$ be a local equation of $\CCC$ in a neighborhood $U_{\alpha}$ of $x$ and let $\omega_{\alpha}$ be the holomorphic $1$-form inducing the foliation $\fol$ on $U_{\alpha}$.
-Since $\fol$ is logarithmic along $\CCC$, it follows from \cite{Sai, LN, Suw} there are holomorphic functions $g$ and $\xi$ defined in a neighborhood of $x$, both does not vanish identically on each irreducible components of $\CCC$, such that
+Given a point $x\in C$, let $f=0$ be a local equation of $C$ in a neighborhood $U_{\alpha}$ of $x$ and let $\omega_{\alpha}$ be the holomorphic $1$-form inducing the foliation $\fol$ on $U_{\alpha}$.
+Since $\fol$ is logarithmic along $C$, it follows from \cite{Sai, LN, Suw} that there are holomorphic functions $g$ and $\xi$ defined in a neighborhood of $x$, that do not vanish identically both of them simultaneously on $C$, such that

 with $\eta$ being a suitable holomorphic $1$-form.
 M. Brunella in \cite{Bru} showed that the GSV-index can be defined as follows: